Wisconsin driver’s ed grant OPEN — apply NOW!

 • Use the Wisconsin DMV online system to schedule a road test at your preferred location, date, and time.

-• Watch for new appointment slots; DMV adds availability regularly.
+• Watch for new appointment slots because DMV availability changes regularly.

-• Plan to pay the road test fee — the fee applies whether the test is passed, failed, or not canceled at least 24 hours in advance.
+• Plan to pay the road test fee; the DMV fee still applies if the test is failed or not canceled at least 24 hours in advance.

-• Remember there is also a fee for the probationary license itself, separate from the test.
+• Remember there is also a separate fee for the probationary license itself.

-The Wisconsin driver’s ed grant can cover eligible driver education tuition, but it does not pay DMV fees for the instruction permit, road test, or probationary license — families still pay those costs directly to DMV.
+The Wisconsin Driver Education Grant can cover eligible driver’s ed tuition, but it does not pay DMV fees for the instruction permit, road test, or probationary license.

 Test day